-Although you do not need to apply for federal, state or institutional financial aid before applying for an alternative loan, you should.
-Private alternative loans typically carry higher interest rates and fees than federal loans.
+Although you do not need to apply for federal, state or institutional financial aid before applying for a private alternative loan, you should.
+Private alternative loans do not have as favorable loan repayment options as the Federal loan programs.

 Private alternative loan programs are a good option for the following students